giahypham/web-sprint-challenge-user-interface-responsive-design/README.md

 * [ ] Add an H4 for every price and title of the menu, two h4 for each menu
 * [ ] Add a p element for every description, second line such as (v) will require it's own p ​
-Colors and fonts for desktop:
+Colors and fonts for desktop:w
 Light text: rgb(225, 239, 230);
 Dark background: rgb(0, 4, 17);
 Dark transparency: background-color: rgb(0, 4, 17, .8);